eoneill27/burger-app/README.md

 - [x] connect the auth user and user doc
 - [] ensure that they are always loaded before the template

-- [] create carts subcollection for a user
+- [x] create carts subcollection for a user
 - [] create documents in that subcollection for each of the user's carts
+- [x] add items to cart without overwriting previous items
+- [] make order customizable
+- [] make it possible to increment/decrement items